ImAKappa/pftp/docs/1-Getting-Started/01_language.md

 !!! info "Where can I get a Python interpreter?"

-    While you could download the latest "official"[^1] Python interpreter [here](https://www.python.org/downloads/), for this tutorial we will use [Thonny](https://thonny.org/).
-It comes with version 3.10 of the "official" Python interpreter (as of time of writing).
-When we get more experience using Python, we will transition to the latest Python interpreter.
+    While you could download the latest traditional[^1] Python interpreter from the [Python Software Foundation](https://www.python.org/downloads/), for this tutorial we will use [Thonny](https://thonny.org/).
+It comes with version 3.10 of the Python interpreter (the latest version is 3.11, as of time of writing).
+When we get more experience using Python, we will learn how to update to the latest Python interpreter.

-    [^1]: By "official", we mean the most up-to-date interpreter.
+    [^1]: By "traditional", we mean the interpreter that most people and companies use.
 There's no "pirated" version of the Python interpreter because it's completely open-source and free!
 There are, however, several alternative implementations of the Python interpreter, like PyPy (for Python that runs fast), or MicroPython (for running Python on micro controllers).
 Most people should stick to the interpreter from the [Python Software Foundation](https://www.python.org/psf-landing/)

+!!! info "Python Interpreter Cost"

+    The Python interpreter is free.
+It's also **open-source**

 Follow the installation instructions for [Thonny](https://thonny.org/) for your operating system (i.e. Windows or Mac)